 There are too many isopods to mention here, but most species will thrive somewhere in the range of 20-27º, check out our shop for details on the best temperature for each species.

 Some species can survive much lower temperatures, as low as 10ºC, and some even lower.
 So if the heating goes off for a night in your house your colony may survive unscathed depending on the species.
 However the activity of the colony will slow down, and breeding may stop.
-This excess stress may cause other issues down the line, so keep a careful eye on things.
+Maintaining warmer temperatures can help promote increased activity and successful breeding in many isopod species.
+This excess stress may cause other issues down the line, so keep a careful eye on things, particularly if you’re new to the hobby and still learning from an isopods beginner’s perspective about common husbandry pitfalls..

 Temperature Requirements of Common Isopod Species